Techtonica/curriculum/practice/project_collaboration.md

 ### Key Points for Success

-- **Time Management**: Regularly revisit the time management strategies to avoid last-minute issues.
+- **Time Management**: Consistently apply time management strategies to balance the Animal Sighting Tracker and collaborative projects effectively.
-- **Clear Communication**: Open and honest communication within the group helps keep everyone on track.
+- **Clear Communication**: Stay transparent with group members to ensure each person is supported and tasks are on track.
-- **Incremental Progress**: Assign small tasks with realistic deadlines to ensure a smooth, efficient workflow.
+- **Incremental Deadlines**: Assign and prioritize small tasks with clear, staged deadlines for effective progress in both projects.

-### Final Deliverable
+### Final Deliverables

-- Completed project with contributions from all team members.
+- Completed collaborative project with code contributions from all team members.
-- A screen recording showcasing the functionality and a README detailing the project and roles.
+- A README for the collaborative project, including a screen recording and documentation of roles and responsibilities.
+- A functional Animal Sighting Tracker project with well-defined task assignments and completed components.